Aoife McLysaght

 PhD Student

 Róisín is a PhD student in the computational lab.
-Her research focuses on rediploidisation following whole genome duplication across a diverse array of animal life.
+Her research focuses on rediploidisation following whole genome duplication in vertebrates, and she is part of the WGDip consortium investigating rediploidisation across the eukaryotic tree.
 She completed her undergraduate degree in Human Genetics at Trinity College Dublin, graduating with a gold medal.
 Along with genetics, Róisín loves art.
 She enjoys painting in acrylics and visiting galleries.
 She is also a big foodie, which appears to be a common theme amongst lab members.

 Latest News